Shad-Alam/Voice-Commandline-Linux/README.md

 	-sudo apt-get install -qq python-dev python-pip build-essential swig git libpulse-dev libasound2-dev

    Offical Installation link: https://githubhot.com/repo/bambocher/pocketsphinx-python
-2. If text is match, it will execute original command by using system function.
+2. When text match with command, it will be execute original command by using system function.

 How to run this project?